 Public Policy Careers for Data Scientists and Data Analysts

 Sample Job Titles

-If you’re interested in a position with governments, non-profits, or NGOs, you can start by searching for “data scientist” or “data analyst” postings on job boards.
-You’ll usually find public policy expertise & experience listed as key skills.
-Other job titles that will use your newfound technical expertise include:
+If you’re interested in a position with governments, non-profits, or NGOs, try searching for “data scientist” or “data analyst” postings on job boards.
+You may find public policy expertise and experience listed as key skills.
+Other job titles that could use your newfound technical expertise include:

-- Policy Analyst: Create policies & strategies, evaluate the feasibility & effectiveness of programs, predict outcomes, and share info with the public and decision-makers.
+- Policy Analyst: Create policies and strategies, evaluate the feasibility and effectiveness of programs, predict outcomes, and share info with the public and decision-makers.